Timeball

 Timeball is a puzzle video game released by NEC for the TurboGrafx-16.
 The object of the game is to guide a ball along pieces of track by moving tiles like a sliding puzzle.
 The game's name in Japan is Blodia, an anagram of Diablo, the title of a computer game upon which Blodia is based.
-Versions of Blodia were released exclusively in Japan for the original Game Boy and the Sharp X68000.
+Versions of Blodia were released exclusively in Japan for the original Game Boy and the X68000.
 A spin-off titled Blodia Land: Puzzle Quest was released for the Famicom, replacing the ball with cartoon dinosaur-like characters.
 These versions were developed by Tonkin House and published by Broderbund.

 Gameplay

 The grid on screen is composed of tiles.
 Some tiles have a piece of road, and a black tile represents "the void", an area where one can drag the tile nearby in order to complete a road which will be taken by a ball that will follow the path.
 Players must arrange the tiles such that the ball traverses all sections of track.
 The ball can be sped up by pressing a button.
 If the ball reaches a tile without a piece of track, it falls out of play.

 The game also includes a level editor which allows for the creation of custom puzzles.

 An earlier "prototype" version without the level editor was published for the TI-99/4a and other computers as "Diablo" in 1985.